Mushfiq80/Repliq-assesment/README.md

 Functionality: Users can register with their details, setting up an account that allows for a tailored experience and data persistence.

 # Time Estimate
-- Around 16 hours needed to done this project.
+- Around 16 hours were spent to get this project done.